-Following the birth of your baby you will be offered admission to Freya ward for continued postnatal care with support for your newborn baby.
-The staff are happy to give assistance and advise you about how to care for your newborn, please do not feel afraid to ask for help should you need it.
+Following the birth of your baby you can chose to be discharged home if there has been no complications during the pregnancy or birth.
+Alternatively you may chose to stay on Freya ward for continued postnatal care.
+The staff will be available to give assistance and advise you about how to care for your baby, please do not feel afraid to ask for help should you need it.

 Children 11 years old and under are not allowed on Freya Ward

 Do not visit Freya ward if you are feeling unwell or if you have experienced vomiting or diarrhoea.

 We have two newly refurbished side rooms with en-suite facilities and reclining chairs for partners to stay overnight, these rooms are given priority to women who are unwell or are in need of additional privacy.
 If these rooms are not in use and you would like your partner to stay you may request a side room.
 You will be offered the room for one night and may be moved into the ward area consisting of four bedded bays the following day to allow other women the opportunity to have their partner stay also.
 Unfortunately we do not have facilities for partners to stay overnight in the ward areas.
 Due to Covid we are unable to support partners staying overnight.

 Postnatal Information – Animation Before you have been discharged home from the maternity unit the midwives will discuss your ongoing plan of care and arrange with you postnatal visits.
 We aim to offer all women a home visit in the postnatal period the next day after being discharged from hospital although we are currently unable to offer home visits at the weekend.
 We are unable to provide appointment times for home visits so please inform your midwife if you need to rearrange your home visit.
 An appointment only postnatal service is run every day from Yeovil Hospital and there are also timed appointment slots available at the Balsam Centre in Wincanton some Fridays from 9am-11pm.
 Your team midwife will book these for you.